rolandyuwy/tp/docs/UserGuide.md

 # 2. About this document

-This document is a User Guide meant to assist users in using SimplyKitchen for food inventory management.
+This is a User Guide meant to assist you in using SimplyKitchen for food inventory management.

 The [Quick Start](#3-quick-start) section guides you in setting up and launching the SimplyKitchen application on your computer.

 The [Application Layout](#4-application-layout) section provides an overview of how the application looks like on your computer.

-The [Features](#5-features) section contains all features of SimplyKitchen for your understanding.
+The [Features](#5-features) section describes all the features of SimplyKitchen.
-It provides the description, purpose, format, conditions and examples for each feature.
+It provides the purpose, format, conditions and examples for each feature.

-The [Upcoming Features](#6-upcoming-features-coming-in-v20) section provides a peek on the future expansion plans for SimplyKitchen.

-The [FAQs](#7-frequently-asked-questions-faqs) section contains some Frequently Asked Questions about SimplyKitchen.
+The [FAQs](#6-frequently-asked-questions-faqs) section contains some Frequently Asked Questions about SimplyKitchen.

-The [Command Summary](#8-command-summary) section acts as a quick reference point for all the features of SimplyKitchen.
+The [Command Summary](#7-command-summary) section acts as a quick reference point for all the features of SimplyKitchen.

-Finally, the [Glossary](#9-glossary) section provides explanations for the commonly used terms in this document and SimplyKitchen.
+Finally, the [Glossary](#8-glossary) section provides explanations for the commonly used terms in this document and SimplyKitchen.

 [Back to top](#table-of-contents)